Healthy narcissism: Narcissistic Admiration and Rivalry Concept (NARC)

+In this sense specifically suggest that ADM is healthy narcissism, while RIV is associated with more destructive features.
+To test their hypotheses, they developed the 18-item Narcissistic Admiration and Rivalry Questionnaire (NARQ) and a 6-item short version (NARQ-S) which assess the two faces of narcissism and their cognitive, affective-motivational and behavioral facets.

+All major aspects of the NARC have been empirically validated, with ADM showing consistently strong associations with high self-esteem, agentic extraversion, openness to experience, positive emotionality, and status, while RIV relates to unstable self-esteem, vulnerable narcissism, neuroticism, anger, psychopathy, and Machiavellianism.
+This pattern of results is consistent with the suggestion ADM, the self-aggrandizing and charismatic facet, is a healthy form of narcissism.

+Even stronger evidence for ADM as healthy narcissism comes from suppressor effects and latent profile analyses.
+Specifically, when ADM and RIV are entered into regression models as predictors and their covariance is controlled for, ADM begins to show small-to-medium sized positive correlations with empathy, trust, forgiveness, gratitude and agreeableness, and shows inverse associations with narcissistic vulnerability and aggression (though it retains positive associations with entitlement and manipulativeness).
+Latent profile analysis, which allows for the detection specific groups or clusters of individuals based on their score across psychometric instruments, has found that individuals who score high on ADM but low on RIV show the highest self-esteem, empathy, and lowest psychopathy and impulsivity, even more so than individuals with low scores on both dimensions.
+A second group with moderate elevation on both facets showed the most maladaptive traits, while a fourth grouped yielded some evidence that very high levels of ADM may neutralize some of the destructive qualities of RIV.

+Historical and theoretical views

-Sigmund Freud on normal narcissism
+Freud on normal narcissism

 Freud considered narcissism a natural part of the human makeup that, taken to extremes, prevents people from having meaningful relationships.
 He distinguished narcissism as "the libidinal complement to the egoism of the instinct of self-preservation".
 This self-preservation or desire and energy that drives one’s instinct to survive he referred to as a healthy trait termed primary narcissism.

 Paul Federn

 Paul Federn, an Austrian physician and psychoanalyst, and acolyte of Sigmund Freud introduced the concept of healthy narcissism in the 1930s.
 In 1928, he published "Narcissism in the Structure of the Ego," and in 1929 "The Ego as Subject and Object in Narcissism" (Das Ich als Subjekt und Objekt im Narzissmus).
 It was in these works that Federn introduced the concept of healthy narcissism to describe an adequate sense of self-love.

 Heinz Kohut on healthy narcissism

 Healthy narcissism was first conceptualized by Heinz Kohut, who used the descriptor "normal narcissism" and "normal narcissistic entitlement" to describe children's psychological development.
 Kohut's research showed that if early narcissistic needs could be adequately met, the individual would move on to what he called a "mature form of positive self-esteem; self-confidence" or healthy narcissism.

 In Kohut's tradition, the features of healthy narcissism are: